 Once you have set a clear picture of your interests and goals, try to understand what the interests and needs of your customers are.
 It’s better to identify them early on in the call before they start to vent out on you.
 To understand their intentions better, you can intelligently frame probing questions to find out what their actual pain point is.

-You need to be careful about maintaining an empathetic tone while you are asking questions to them and pay attention to their response.
+You need to be careful about maintaining an empathetic tone while you are asking them and pay attention to their response.

 Focus less on the position they are holding and pay more attention to their interests.
 This will help you ignore their attempts to bait you into the argument and sincerely solve their issues.